individualita/financial-app/README.md

 - **Local Storage**: Save and persist data even after page reloads.
 - **Global State Management**: State for transactions and plans is managed using **Redux Toolkit**.
 - **Lazy Loading**: Some components are lazily loaded to improve performance.
+- **Custom Categories**: Users can create their own categories with a custom icon and random color.
+These categories are stored in local storage for persistence.

 ## Tech Stack